Seeker After Truth

 Seeker After Truth: A Handbook was written by Idries Shah, one of the foremost writers on Sufism.
-It was first published by Octagon Press in 1982.
+It was first published by Octagon Press in 1982, and later republished by The Idries Shah Foundation.

 Shortly before he died, Shah stated that his books form a complete course that could fulfil the function he had fulfilled while alive.
 As such, Seeker After Truth can be read as part of a whole course of study.

 Content

 The book is constructed from a mix of classical teaching tales, letters, question and answer sessions, anecdotes and discussions from dinner meetings.
 As such it is part of the large corpus of material that Idries Shah disseminated over a 40-year period specifically for people who wished to absorb Sufi patterns of thought and behaviour in the way that he suggested was appropriate and effective for modern times.
 He described the process in this book in answer to the question, "What is the reason for the way in which your materials are projected in print?
 I mean, why do you translate some material, represent other portions, use Eastern similes in some and Western psychological terminology and insights in others?"

-He replied, “There are two criteria:
+He replied, "There are two criteria: